-A brief description of the Yangtze estuary and its physical setting is provided in the next section.
-This is followed by a description of the model setup and validation.
-Formulation of hydrology, energy and energy flux from tide, river and river-tide interactions are given in the methodology (section 3).
-In section 4, we explore the mechanism of energy dissipation from net river discharge, tidal asymmetry and river-tide interactions.
-The role and variation of hydraulic geometry and tidal storage are discussed as well.
-Finally we relate our results to previous work in theory, in particular to proposed entropy production and energy dissipation locally and globally (section 5).
-In the last section we formulate conclusions and suggestions for future studies.

 2 Overview of the Yangtze estuary

 The middle and lower Yangtze river runs through a vast low and flat alluvial plain formed by the main Yangtze river and its funnel shaped mouth.
-The Yangtze estuary is located downstream from Datong, which is approximately the tidal limit (Figure 1).
-The estuary has an approximate length of 600 km and width of 90 km near the mouth.
+The Yangtze estuary is located downstream from Datong, which is approximately the tidal limit during the dry season (Figure 1).
+The estuary has a length of approximate 600 km and width of 90 km near the mouth.
 The channel pattern of this reach is mostly weakly meandering, while a relatively big turn is identified at around 250km from the mouth.
-Such a high sinuosity, due to the un-erodible basement, has significantly mitigated the tidal propagation further upstream (Zhang et al., 2015).
+Such a high sinuosity, due to the un-erodible basement, has significantly influenced the tidal propagation further upstream (Zhang et al., 2015).
 At several places along the estuary large islands emerge, forming two separate channels.
-Downstream from Xuliujing, the estuary branches into North Branch and South Branch.
-Further down, the South Branch branches into the North Channel and the South Channel.
+Downstream from Xuliujing, the estuary branches into the North Branch and South Branch.
+Further downstream, the South Branch branches into the North Channel and the South Channel.